james-menzies/actf/README.md

 ## Instructions

 > I highly recommend anyone using this control have a solid understanding of the Property binding system in Java FX.
-[I would highly recommend this article by Oracle](https://docs.oracle.com/javafx/2/binding/jfxpub-binding.htm#:~:text=JavaFX%20properties%20are%20often%20used,in%20a%20variety%20of%20applications.) if you're relatively new to the Java FX platform.
+[This article by Oracle](https://docs.oracle.com/javafx/2/binding/jfxpub-binding.htm#:~:text=JavaFX%20properties%20are%20often%20used,in%20a%20variety%20of%20applications.) will provide a solid background if you're relatively new to the Java FX platform.

 ### First Steps